exakat/php-dictionary/dictionary/serialization.ini.rst

 + Data Storage: serialized data can be saved to files or databases, allowing it to be retrieved and reconstructed at a later time.
 + Data Transmission: serialized data can be sent over a network or communication channel, allowing it to be transmitted between different systems or processes.
 + Caching: serialized data can be stored in memory caches, improving the performance of applications by reducing the need to regenerate complex data structures.
-+ Remote Procedure Calls (RPC): serialized data can be used to pass function arguments and return values between remote systems or services.
++ Remote Procedure Calls, RPC: serialized data can be used to pass function arguments and return values between remote systems or services.
 + Message Queues: serialized data can be placed in message queues to enable communication between different components or microservices.
 + State Persistence: serialized data can represent the state of an application, enabling it to be saved and restored across different sessions.